joakimk/minimapper/README.md

 ### Custom entity class

-Minimapper::Entity adds some convenience methods for when a model is used with a rails application.
-If you don't need that you can just include the core API from the [Minimapper::Entity::Core](https://github.com/joakimk/minimapper/blob/master/lib/minimapper/entity/core.rb) module (or implement your own version that behaves like Minimapper::Entity::Core).
+[Minimapper::Entity](https://github.com/joakimk/minimapper/blob/master/lib/minimapper/entity.rb) adds some convenience methods for when a model is used within a rails application.
+If you don't need that you can just include the core API from the [Minimapper::Entity::Core](https://github.com/joakimk/minimapper/blob/master/lib/minimapper/entity/core.rb) module (or implement your own version that behaves like [Minimapper::Entity::Core](https://github.com/joakimk/minimapper/blob/master/lib/minimapper/entity/core.rb)).

 ### Adding a new mapper